elena-pascal/MC-discrete/README.md

 * the maximum number of scatterings can also be set thorough `maxScatt` (though this tends to be disables untill I figure out the physics of setting this)

 * the output is made of two dataframes in a hdf5 table with columns set here. `electron_output` contains all the electron parameters of interenst and `scatter_output` the scattering values.

-## Set up
-Bacause I moved the python files in separate folders and used namespaces to call them, python needs to know the path we're in:

-`export PYTHONPATH=[where the repo is]/MC-discrete/`

 ## Tests